sharetribe/flex-docs/src/docs/ftw-content/change-ui-texts/index.md

 ---
-title: How to change FTW UI texts
+title: Change template texts
 slug: how-to-change-ftw-ui-texts
 updated: 2022-06-14
 category: ftw-content
 ingress:
-  This guide gives an overview how to change the User Interface (UI) texts in Flex Template for Web (FTW).
+  This guide gives an overview how to change the user interface texts in the Sharetribe Web Template.
 published: true
 ---